-A lug-sailed ketch, Fleur is sixteen and-a-half ft length on deck and six feet in the beam.
+A lug-sailed ketch, Fleur is sixteen and-a-half ft length and six feet in the beam.
 On a GRP hull she was built by Alan Channel in Poole in 1988.
 With red sails & a loose-footed main she can catch anyone’s eye.
 The bowsprit and bumpkin astern stretches her to twenty-one ft overall.
 But it isn’t size that makes a boat, it’s her spirit, her pluck if you will.
-I have owned Fleur for more than 15 years and have yet to doubt her, even though we have sailed many estuaries and coasts together as well as her home waters of the Bristol Channel.
+I have owned Fleur for more than 20 years and have yet to doubt her, though we have sailed many estuaries and coasts together as well as her home waters of the Bristol Channel.
 She is the very essence of small boat sailing.

 Fleur has been a regular attender at Old Gaffers Association trailer-sailing events around the country.
 Together, we have been to the Lake District- Ulswater and Derwentwater, Chichester, Falmouth, Clywedog in mid-Wales, Holyhead, Milford Haven, Cardiff Bay and the Bristol Channel.
 And there is more to come methinks!